-According to the National Institute, alcohol is often a prominent part of the college social scene but too often, students are harmed by the negative effects of high-risk drinking.
-According to the National Institute on Alcohol Abuse and Alcoholism defines high-risk drinking, also known as binge drinking as 5 or more alcoholic drinks in a two-hour period for men; and 4 or more alcoholic drinks in a two-hour period for women.
+According to the National Institute on Alcohol Abuse and Alcoholism, alcohol is often a prominent part of the college social scene but too often, students are harmed by the negative effects of high-risk drinking.
+High-risk drinking, also known as binge drinking, is also defined as 5 or more alcoholic drinks in a two-hour period for men; and 4 or more alcoholic drinks in a two-hour period for women.

 The consequences of alcohol abuse can lead to poor academic performance, unintentional injuries and more.
 The information contained in this section can help you navigate through alcohol-related resources and information specifically designed for students within the FSU community.

 Reducing your risk for binge drinking can occur by identifying what is considered “A Standard Drink” and utilizing protective strategies.

 The information outlined below will help you identify key signs of alcohol poisoning.

 What should you do if you suspect someone has alcohol poisoning?